-Increased hormone levels may be due to an overactive thyroid gland caused by:
+Higher-than-normal uptake may be due to an overactive thyroid gland caused by:

-Decreased levels may be due to:
+Lower-than-normal uptake may be due to:

 The radioactive iodine leaves your body through your urine.
-You may need to take special precautions, such as flushing twice after urinating, for 24 - 48 hours after the test.
+You may need to take special precautions, such as flushing twice after urinating, for 24 to 48 hours after the test.
 Ask your health care provider or the radiology/nuclear medicine team performing the scan.

 Iodine uptake test; RAIU

-Salvatore D, Davies TF, Schlumberger MJ, Hay ID, Larsen PR.
-Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
+Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
+In: Melmed S, Polonsky KS, Larsen PR, et al., eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 11.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 11.

 Update Date 5/10/2014